Macrometacorp/docs/docs/cep/examples/null-example.md

 ---
 sidebar_position: 40
-title: Nulls in Stream Workers Example
+title: Nulls Example
 ---

-This page provides examples on using nulls in stream workers.
+This page provides examples of using nulls in stream workers.

 ## Input